mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

 4. The generator will ask you for some input during setup.
 Provide this information to the generator:

   * Widget name: {*GroupBox*}
-  * Widget description: {*Widget to group building blocks, snippets or other widgets*}
+  * Widget description: {*Widget to group building blocks, snippets, or other widgets.*}
   * Organization name: {*com.mendix.widget.native*}
   * Copyright: {*Mendix 2019*}
   * License: {*Apache-2.0*}